 3. Take on = to fight or compete against someone

-(transitive – informal) to attempt to fight or compete against someone
+(transitive – informal) to attempt to fight or compete against someone.
+To challenge someone.

-- Even though we are a little company, I know we can take on the big ones.
+- Even though we are a small company, I know we can take on the big ones.

 - Do you want to take me on?
 Come on then!

 4. Take on = to begin to have the appearance of

 (transitive – informal) to begin to have a characteristic, appearance or quality of something or someone else.